Vitamin A | Foods | Absorption | Deficiency Symptoms | Daily Requirement

-Although vitamin A is one of the most versatile essential vitamins for our body, it is usually in the shadow of vitamin C or D.
+Although vitamin A is one of our body’s most versatile essential vitamins, it is usually in the shadow of vitamin C or D.

 Nevertheless, the nutrient is indispensable for the immune system, eyes, skin, and cell growth.
 Moreover, it is not absorbed equally well from every food.

-Since vitamin A deficiency can have a drastic effect on our health, you can find out everything you need to know about the symptoms and how to prevent them here.
+Since vitamin A deficiency can drastically affect our health, you can learn everything you need to know about the symptoms and how to prevent them here.

 Vitamin A is necessary to ensure the proper functioning of the following processes of the human body:

 - Strengthening organ and immune function

 - Supporting muscle gain

 For example, the following deficiency symptoms can occur if you don’t get enough vitamin A in your diet: